-- 8.)
-A minimum of forty-five (45) minutes per week can be used for collaboration time provided the two hundred twenty (220) minutes for preparation time has been met. - 9.)
-Time spent in collaboration time is not preparation time. - b.
-Elementary (Consistent Daily Schedule) - 1.)
-An educator shall have a minimum of two hundred twenty (220) minutes for preparation each week, free from specific duty assignments.
-Preparation time shall be in twenty (20)-minute block minimums. - 2.)
-If an educator receives fewer than two hundred twenty (220) minutes of preparation time in a five-day workweek, the educator shall be compensated at their hourly rate of pay (in fifteen (15)-minute increments) for the amount of preparation time under two hundred twenty (220) minutes. - 3.)
-Schools must identify all of the time, including specials that will be used for preparation time.
-A schedule indicating all designated preparation time shall be distributed to teachers within ten (10) workdays after the beginning of the school year. - 4.)
-At least four days per week, educators shall have a minimum of twenty (20) continuous minutes for preparation time before or after the student day. - 5.)
-If there are fewer than five days in a workweek, educators shall have a minimum of twenty (20) continuous minutes for preparation time each day of that week before or after the student day. - 6.)
-Time an educator is required to perform non instructional duties is not considered preparation time. - 7.)
-Time spent in collaboration time is not considered preparation time. - 8.)
-A minimum of forty-five (45) minutes per week can be used for collaboration time provided the two hundred twenty (220) minutes for preparation time has been met. - 9.)
-Elementary school itinerant art and music teachers shall be allowed sufficient time (10 to 15 minutes) to transition from one intraschool class teaching assignment to another.
-Such time shall not be considered preparation time. - c.
-Middle School Block Schedule - 1.)
-In schools where block schedules are followed, teachers shall have available to them a minimum of 450 minutes of preparation time in each consecutive two week period. - 2.)
-In the event a two work week time period contains less than 10 work days, teachers shall not be required to attend PLC/collaboration meetings until and unless 450 minute minimum is set. - 3.)
-One entire class period per five day work week may be used for PLC's provided the 450 minute minimum is met and prep time is provided the other four days per week. - 4.)
-Time spent in PLCs/collaboration time is not preparation time. - d.
-Middle School Non-Block Schedule - 1.)
+b.
+Middle School Block Schedule

+- 1.)
+In schools where block schedules are followed, teachers shall have available to them a minimum of four hundred fifty (450) minutes of preparation time in each consecutive two-week period. - 2.)
+In the event a two-work week time period contains less than ten (10) work days, teachers shall not be required to attend collaboration meetings until and unless four hundred fifty (450) minute minimum is set. - 3.)
+One entire class period per five-(5) day work week may be used for collaboration provided the four hundred fifty (450) minute minimum is met and prep time is provided the other four days per week. - 4.)
+Time spent in collaboration time is not preparation time.

+c.
+Middle School Non-Block Schedule

+- 1.)
 Collaboration time scheduled outside of the duty day. - a.)
 Each educator shall be provided preparation time which shall be equal to one (1) full class period during the instructional day with such time being free from specific duty assignments. - b.)
 The decision about the preparation/collaboration time schedule for the school will be made annually by the school staff through their instructional council. - 2.)
 Collaboration time scheduled within the duty day. - a.)
 Educators shall have a minimum of two hundred twenty-five (225) minutes per week for preparation, free from specific duty assignments. - b.)
-Each educator shall be provided preparation time which shall be equal to one (1) full class period, a minimum of four days per week each five-day workweek, during the instructional day with such time being free from specific duty assignments.
-In the event there are fewer than five days in a workweek, educators shall not be required to attend collaboration meetings until and unless the two hundred twenty five (225)-minute minimum is met.

-- c.)
-One entire class period per five-day workweek may be used for collaboration time provided the two hundred twenty five (225)-minute minimum is met and preparation time is provided the other four days per week. - e.
-High School Schedule - 1.)
+Each educator shall be provided preparation time which shall be equal to one (1) full class period, a minimum of four days per week each five-(5) day workweek, during the instructional day with such time being free from specific duty assignments.
+In the event there are fewer than five (5) days in a workweek, educators shall not be required to attend collaboration meetings until and unless the two hundred twenty-five (225)-minute minimum is met. - c.)
+One entire class period per five (5)-day workweek may be used for collaboration time provided the two hundred twenty-five (225)-minute minimum is met and preparation time is provided the other four (4) days per week.

+d.
+High School Schedule

+- 1.)
 Each educator shall be provided preparation time which shall be equal to one (1) full class period during the instructional day with such time being free from specific duty assignments. - 2.)
 In schools where block schedules are followed, educators shall have available to them, a minimum of four hundred fifty (450) minutes of preparation time in each consecutive two-week period. - 2.
 Additional preparation time free from specific duty assignments that is not part of this Agreement shall be mutually agreed upon by the educator(s) and the principal through a collaborative process as defined in Article 7. - 3.
 Every effort shall be made to encourage coordination of preparation time for educators involved in teaming, integration, inclusion programs, and mentoring relationships. - 4.
-Special events, such as schoolwide testing, which result in a deviation from the normal weekly schedule shall be scheduled in a manner which does not result in a disproportionate loss of preparation time for any individual or group of individuals.
+Special events, such as school wide testing, which result in a deviation from the normal weekly schedule shall be scheduled in a manner which does not result in a disproportionate loss of preparation time for any individual or group of individuals.
 Care shall be taken when scheduling such events to ensure that any resulting loss of preparation time shall be minimized and be as equitable as possible for all employees.